 Support for Multi-Contour Hole Sketches

 - Option 2 - For those needing the actual copper primitives so additional simulation may be performed in SOLIDWORKS CAD, solid model copper can be imported for all layers.

-– In the past, creating board holes in SOLDIWORKS CAD had to be handled in a specific manner.
-With 2019, both extrusions and Linear Patterns in SOLIDWORKS CAD can be used to create holes in the PCB board.
+- In the past, creating board holes in SOLIDWORKS CAD had to be handled in a specific manner.
+In 2019, both extrusions and Linear Patterns in SOLIDWORKS CAD can create holes in the PCB board.